Stanley Baxter: Film

 Baxter appeared in a number of films, including Geordie (1955), Very Important Person (1961), The Fast Lady (1962), Crooks Anonymous (1962) and Father Came Too!
 (1963), the last four alongside James Robertson Justice, together with the animation The Thief and the Cobbler (1995).
+Baxter had a sporadic but notable film career that ran alongside his far more extensive work in radio, theatre and television.
+Although best known for his television variety and sketch shows, Baxter appeared in a number of British feature films from the 1950s through the 1960s and contributed voice work to later animated projects.